Public-Health-Scotland/shielding-survey/README.md

-### Analysis of high risk group shielding survey for Public Health Scotland
+## Analysis of high risk group shielding survey for Public Health Scotland

-## Workflow
+# Workflow

-1. The uncleaned survey data is confidential so unprovided, but is stored locally in a password protected spreadsheet
+1. The uncleaned survey data are confidential so unprovided, but are stored locally in a password protected spreadsheet
 2. The script cleaning_and_weighting.R cleans the raw data and calculates the rescaled weight by age group and sex by comparing to population fractions for the high risk group.
     - We applied the following restrictions to remove entries from the survey
         - Require "Do you agree to take part in this survey" = "Yes"